hyphanet/website/content/2022-08-28-discredited-levine-2017-still-used.md

     which is not the rare case but **the normal case**.

--   They assume that they only get a false positive, if a request for a given file reached them with both HTL 18/17 and HTL 16.
-But the routing algorithm within Freenet causes them to **almost always** receive requests from a given node **over the same route**.
+-   They assume that they only get a false positive, if a request for a given file reached them with both HTL 18 and HTL 16 or with both HTL 17 and HTL 16.
+    But the
+    routing algorithm within Freenet causes them to **almost always** receive requests from a given node **over the same route**.
 So they get the same HTL, regardless of the actual number of hops from the